Adult Children Could Be on Hook for Parents' Nursing Home Bills

 Read moreIncreasingly, several generations of American families are living together.
-According to a Pew Research Center analysis of U.S. Census data, 64 million Americans, or 20 percent of the population, live in households containing two adult generations.
-These multigenerational living arrangements present legal and financial challenges around home ownership.
+According to U.S. Census data, about 20 percent of the population live in households containing two adult generations.
+These multi-generational living arrangements present legal and financial challenges around home ownership.

 Local Elder Law Attorneys in Your City